 Pain that worsens with active but not passive motion may indicate tendinitis Tendinitis and Tenosynovitis Tendinitis is inflammation of a tendon, often developing after degeneration (tendinopathy).
 Tenosynovitis is tendinitis with inflammation of the tendon sheath lining.
 Symptoms usually include... read more or bursitis Bursitis Bursitis is acute or chronic inflammation of a bursa.
 The cause is usually unknown, but trauma, repetitive or acute, may contribute, as may infection and crystal-induced disease.
 Symptoms include... read more , as can tenderness or swelling localized over a bursa or tendon insertion site.
 Tenderness or swelling at only one side of a joint, or away from the joint line, suggests an extra-articular origin (eg, tendons or bursae); localized joint line tenderness or more diffuse involvement of the joint suggests an intra-articular cause.
 Compressing the joint without flexing or extending it is not particularly painful in patients with tendinitis or bursitis but is quite painful in those with arthritis.

 Involvement of the first metatarsophalangeal joint (podagra) suggests gout but can also result from infectious arthritis Acute Infectious Arthritis Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
 The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults... read more , reactive arthritis Reactive Arthritis Reactive arthritis is an acute spondyloarthropathy that often seems precipitated by an infection, usually genitourinary or gastrointestinal.
-Common manifestations include asymmetric arthritis... read more , or psoriatic arthritis Psoriatic Arthritis Psoriatic arthritis is a spondyloarthropathy and chronic inflammatory arthritis that occurs in people with psoriasis of the skin or nails.
-The arthritis is often asymmetric, and some forms involve... read more .
+Common manifestations include asymmetric arthritis... read more , or psoriatic arthritis Psoriatic Arthritis Psoriatic arthritis is a seronegative spondyloarthropathy and chronic inflammatory arthritis that occurs in people with psoriasis of the skin or nails.
+The arthritis is often asymmetric, and... read more .

 Symptoms indicating dermatologic, cardiac, or pulmonary involvement suggest disorders that are systemic and more commonly result in polyarticular joint pain.